lauracondon/pands-project2021/README.md

 # Table of Contents

 1. Introduction
-2. History and Contents of the Fisher Iris Data Set
+2. Summary of the Fisher Iris Data Set
-3. How to run analysis.py
+3. How to Run analysis.py
 4. Code Explanation
+5. Dataset Analysis
-5. Why Python?
+6. Why Use Python?
-6. References
+7. References

-# Introduction
+# 1. Introduction

 This github repository contains my final project for the 2021 Programming and Scripting module for GMIT's HDip in Science in Computing (Data Analytics).